ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 ---
 layout: single
-title: "Why you should protect the integrity of the native libraries: stealing the PIN code of a mobile application through the screen, without triggering the protections and without reverse engineering."
+title: "Why you should also protect the integrity of the native libraries"
-# title: Stealing the PIN code of a mobile application through the screen, without triggering the protections and without reverse engineering.
-excerpt: "Mobile applications that handle sensitive data are often well protected.
-However, specific security holes are frequently disregarded.
-For instance, neglecting the protection of a native library integrity opens the door to code injection, eventually leading to the leak of secrets."
-# excerpt: "Abusing a native library to inject code and capture secrets without triggering the protections.
+excerpt: "In this article we will see how a native library can be abused to inject code and capture the PIN code from an Android application, without triggering the protections.
 All without doing reverse engineering."

 date: 2023-01-16
 classes: wide